xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 >
 > You need to subscribe to Katalon TestOps Enterprise plan.
 To request a trial of Katalon TestOps Enterprise, see [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).

+## Configure identity provider

+To generate metadata for SSO configuration in Katalon TestOps, you need to set up an identity provider as follows:

+- Single signon SSO URL: `https://sso.katalon.io/saml/SSO`
+- SP Entity ID: `com:katalon:testops`
+- Attribute statement: `Email`

+> Notes:
+> * The values for above configuration are case-sensitive.

+Your metadata is then automatically encrypted in Katalon's database.
+To learn more about the identity provider, you can refer to this Okta document: [Identity Providers](https://help.okta.com/oie/en-us/Content/Topics/Security/Identity_Providers.htm).
 ## Configure Single Sign-On

 > Requirements:
->
 > * You must be an **Owner** or **Admin** of an Organization.
->
 > * You have configured a Subdomain.
 See [Configure a Subdomain for an Organization](https://docs.katalon.com/katalon-analytics/docs/subdomain.html).
->
-> * You have configured Identity Provider.
-Your metadata is then automatically encrypted in Katalon's database.
+> * You have configured an indentity provider, see above: [Configure identity provider](https://docs.katalon.com/katalon-analytics/docs/sso-settings.html).

-As an Owner or Admin, you can configure SSO by following these steps:
+As an Owner or Admin, you can enable SSO by following these steps:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login).